What’s the Difference Between a Boy & Girl Golden Retriever?

-The second myth is that male Goldens have a lot of issues with “marking” or “humping.”
-This is almost never the case especially if you are not breeding.
-If you plan on neutering your boy and have no females in heat with another male nearby, then you will not have to worry about a male Golden marking in your house or even too much in your yard.
-In fact, the vast majority of our male Goldens will squat to urinate their entire lives.
-They are also not prone to “humping” legs like some other breeds may be.
+The second myth is that male Goldens have issues with “marking” or “humping.”
+This is almost never the case, especially if you are not breeding.
+If you plan on neutering your male and have no females in heat with another male nearby, then you will not have to worry about marking in your house or yard.
+Most of our male Goldens will squat to urinate their entire lives and are not prone to leg-humping like some other breeds.

 The first difference is mental maturity.
-Females do mature mentally faster than males.
-A 1 year old female acts like a 1 1/2-2 year old male.
-Males have a longer “puppy stage” which a lot of people love and a lot of people don’t.
+Females mature mentally faster than males.
+A 1-year-old female acts like a 1.5-2-year-old male.
+Males have a longer “puppy stage,” which some people love and some don’t.
 It’s a matter of preference.
-Males do mature physically faster than females especially when it comes to potty training.
-Most females are easier to obedience train than males because of this.
-They normally have their commands down sooner than male English Goldens.
-A 12 week old female is typically obedience trained as well as a 14 week old boy.
+Females are generally easier to obedience train than males, as they have their commands down sooner.
+A 12-week-old female is typically obedience trained as well as a 14-week-old male.

 The second difference is physical maturity.
 Males physically mature faster than females, especially regarding bladder control.
 Part of our Puppy Training Institute focuses on potty training and crate training.
 We have found that males can hold their bladders longer than females, making them quicker to potty train and crate train.
 Females excel in obedience training, but when it comes to potty training and crate training, males usually perform better due to their ability to hold their restroom needs longer.

 The third difference is size.
 Males are typically 10-20 lbs heavier than females.
 An average female weighs 60-65 lbs, while an average male weighs 75-80 lbs.
 A small female can be as light as 45 lbs, and the largest females rarely exceed 70 lbs (not overweight).
 A small male usually weighs around 60 lbs, with larger males reaching up to 85 lbs.